bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 13. Tab with Statistics.

 == Changelog ==

+= V1.3.0 - 08.03.2024 =
+* Update : All functionality was updated for WordPress 6.4.
+* Update : BWS panel section was updated.
+* Pro: Limit Attempts Captcha for default forms was added.
+* Bugfix : Database queries have been optimized.

 = V1.2.9 - 19.05.2021 =
 * Pro : Email priority Deny and Allow lists issue has been fixed.